 For the Greeks the answer was simple.
 Before anything, there was chaos.
 After chaos, there was the Gods.
-But these, are not the Gods as as you know them.
-Ther names lack capitilisation due to their lack of complexity.
+But these are not the Gods as as you know them.
+Their names lack capitalization due to their lack of complexity.
 It is not until the earth and the sky came together to produce time (Chronos) did gaia become Gaia to the Greeks.
-Time, as the iteration of the changes in space, fits nicely with the Greeks.
-As you need changes in space, to get time.
-If everything is chaotic, and reality has no structure.
-How can anything happen, for you to then have something to register its iteration.
+Time, as the iteration of the changes in space, fits nicely with the Greeks. for them, you need changes in space to get time.
+If everything is chaotic, and reality has no structure, how can anything happen for you to then have something to register its iteration?

-The subconscious, is the map of reality itself or in information theoretical terms. the combination of code and hardware which allows human beings to perceive reality.
+The subconscious is the map of reality itself or in information theoretical terms, it is the combination of code and hardware which allows human beings to perceive reality.

-The biological motivation for the fantastical, is the case against reality.
-It is evolutionary less expensive to imagine, than to perceive.
-Imagination, is used to fill in the gap in our perception.
-Humans see the part of the electromagnetic spectrum, most condusive to their survival.
-Other animals, see a part condusive to theirs.
+The biological motivation for the fantastical is the case against reality.
+It is evolutionarily less expensive to imagine, than to perceive.
+Imagination is used to fill in the gap in our perception.
+Humans see the part of the electromagnetic spectrum most conducive to their survival.
+Other animals, see a part conducive to theirs.
 No animal sees everything.

-Before living things occupied their exact physical dimension in space (bacteria) through touch, then occupied more space with their other senses (animals), and then their existential dimension in space (humans).
-The level of that existentialism, depends on the minds ability to conceptualise information.
+At the beginning, living things occupied their exact physical dimension in space (bacteria) through touch, then occupied more space with their other senses (animals), and then their existential dimension in space (humans).
+The level of that existentialism depends on the mind’s ability to conceptualize information.
 The ability to do so, is known as imagination.

 Information systems as the mapping of chaos, with minimum energy expenditure.
-Humans think the way they do, because it is the least energy-consuming way to move through a physical universe.
-As, the human brain needs less energy than a supercomputer to navigate the same domain.
+Humans think the way they do because it is the least energy-consuming way to move through a physical universe.
+The human brain needs less energy than a supercomputer to navigate the same domain.